Visual Media Production and Design majors can pursue many career paths. Explore your options here!

 Students experiment with three-dimensional design, motion, and animation.

 Students complete a self-directed study using a combination of animation techniques.
 Possible focuses include character animation, motion graphics, or information video.
 Students will create a finished animated piece based on research interests.

 Media Writing and Design Classes

 Reporting for Mass Media

 Students develop skills for clear and concise communication to mass audiences in a variety of written formats.
 Emphases include writing for print and electronic media, gathering accurate information, presenting a clear written message, and basic style for professional media writing.
 Students submit work to an online publication.

 Students are introduced to the profession of public relations and strategic communication.
 Students demonstrate writing ability, examine strategies for publicity campaigns, and study the history and foundations of the field.

-A combination of four courses (12 credits) focused on visual production, graphic design, writing, or Web design.
+A combination of three courses (9 credits) focused on visual production, graphic design, writing, or Web design.